florim14/ThirreMjeshtrin/readme.md

 2.2 Basic activity layouts and workﬂow

-2 APPLICATION COREFrom the repairmans aspect of view, things seem to be a bit diﬀerent, since if a repairman clickson the proﬁle button in the bottom bar, their proﬁle is being opened with the proﬁle tab, and thereview tab.
+From the repairmans aspect of view, things seem to be a bit diﬀerent, since if a repairman clickson the proﬁle button in the bottom bar, their proﬁle is being opened with the proﬁle tab, and thereview tab.

 NOTE!
 The send feedback tab here will be missing because, as simple as it is, a repairmancannot send feedback to themselves.